-English Adolescence Education Bachelor's to Master's
+English Adolescence Education Multi-Award Master's Program at Fredonia

 Fredonia has developed an innovative English Adolescence Education B.A./M.A. program that reduces the number of years and the cost to earn a graduate degree.
 The English Adolescence Education B.A./M.A. is a five-year multi-award program leading to initial 7-12 certification and eligibility for professional certification (after meeting New York State requirements for classroom teaching experience following completion of the program).
+Graduates will have a Master's in English Education in five years, making your degree more affordable!

-Instead of committing four years to a bachelor’s degree and another two years for a master’s, you will have earned both degrees at the end of the fifth year, making your degree more affordable.
 Completion of the multi-award program leads to initial 7-12 certification and eligibility for professional certification (after meeting New York State requirements for classroom teaching experience following completion of the program).
 The program's well-rounded focus on literature, writing, and language meets professional guidelines set by the National Council of Teachers of English.